[1] 2

 If you have large data sets and complex functions, you may want to enhance their performance.

-package performs an operation many times, and measures the average time it takes.
+The microbenchmark package performs an operation many times, and measures the average time it takes.
 You can also compare different operations.

-package lets you identify bottlenecks in your code:
+The profvis package lets you identify bottlenecks in your code:

 Only spend time trying to make your code faster if